semaphoreci/docs/docs/account-management/connecting-github-and-semaphore.md

 You can easily transfer your old projects connected via personal access token to connect via GitHub App by following these instructions:

 1. Open the Semaphore project you want to transfer.
-2. Go to "Project Settings" and select "Repository Settings".
+2. Go to **Project Settings** and select **Repository Settings**.
 3. If your project is using a personal token to connect to the repository, you will see the following screen:
 ![GH App - Transfer project](https://raw.githubusercontent.com/semaphoreci/docs/master/public/gh_images/transfer_no_access.png).

 In this example, the GitHub App does not have access to the repository you want to transfer.

 4. Click on the GitHub App link and install it, making sure you give access for the desired repository.
-5. Once GitHub App is installed and access is given, go back to project repository settings and click "Switch to GitHub App"
+5. Once GitHub App is installed and access is given, go back to project repository settings and click **Switch to GitHub App**
 ![GH App - Transfer project](https://raw.githubusercontent.com/semaphoreci/docs/master/public/gh_images/transfer_access.png).

 6. If your project has been successfully switched, your Repository Settings page should look like this:
 ![GH App - Transfer success](https://raw.githubusercontent.com/semaphoreci/docs/master/public/gh_images/transfer_success.png).

-## Checking the Connection Between GitHub and Semaphore
+## Verifying the Connection Between GitHub and Semaphore

-To check the status of the connection between your Semaphore profile and GitHub, please visit the [Semaphore application page on GitHub](https://github.com/settings/connections/applications/328c742132e5407abd7d).
+To verify the status of the connection between your Semaphore profile and GitHub, please visit the [Semaphore application page on GitHub](https://github.com/settings/connections/applications/328c742132e5407abd7d).

 This web page shows you: